benjagm/5MD-twilioverse/README.md

 # 5MD-twilioverse
-Demo de 5 minutos primeros pasos usando Twilio
+5 minutes Demo first steps using Twilio

-Preparación
+Preparation
-- Verificar que el endpoint GET http://localhost:4567/web funciona
+- Make sure the endpoint GET http://localhost:4567/web is working.
-- Iniciar ngrok hacia el puerto http 4567
+- Start ngrok to port http 4567.
-- Abrir la consola de Twilio en la sección de números de teléfono.
+- Open Twilio's console in the numbers section.

 Demo
-- Explicar como funcionan los webhooks en twilio aplicados a sms entrantes y salientes.
+- Explain how webhooks can be applied to inbound / outbound sms with Twilio.
-- Comprar un número de telefono.
+- Buy a new phone.
-- Implementar el webhook para sms.
+- Code the sms webhook.
-- Probar el webhook con curl -X POST http://localhost:4567/sms
+- Test the webhook using curl -X POST http://localhost:4567/sms
-- Configurar el webhook de sms en el telefono usando http://zzzzz.ngrok.io/sms
+- Configure the ngrok version of the webhook http://zzzzz.ngrok.io/sms as sms webhook in the phone number
-- Pedir a asistentes que envien un sms.
+- Prompt people to send an SMS.
-- Explicar webhooks para llamadas de voz entrantes y salientes.
+- Explain how webhooks can be applied to inbound / outbound voice calls with Twilio.
-- Implementar el webhook para voz.
+- Code the voice webhook.
-- Probar el webhook con curl -X POST http://localhost:4567/voz
+- Test the webhook using curl -X POST http://localhost:4567/voz
-- Configurar el webhook de voz en el telefono usando http://zzzzz.ngrok.io/voz
+- Configure the ngrok version of the webhook http://zzzzz.ngrok.io/voz as voice webhook in the phone number
-- Pedir a asistentes que llamen.
+- Prompt people to make a call to the number.